gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

   session_timeout = 1800
 ```

-NOTE: **Note:**
-If using the GitLab Runner Docker image, you will also need to expose port 8093 by
+If you are using the GitLab Runner Docker image, you must expose port 8093 by
 adding `-p 8093:8093` to your [`docker run` command](../install/docker.md).

 ## The `[[runners]]` section